OskarSan/RepOCounter/README.md

 adding exercises to workouts
   - RecyclerView editing to be able to add exercises

-Starting the workout
+Starting the workout\n
-ending workout
+ending workout\n
-statistics
+statistics\n